 Where is Brighton College Abu Dhabi?

-The School campus is located in Bloom Gardens, next to Khalifa Park.
+The College campus is located in Bloom Gardens, next to Khalifa Park.

 What year groups does the College offer?

 Brighton College Abu Dhabi is open with classes for Nursery through to (and including) Year 13.

 Please view our Fees Page for a full breakdown of the fees by year group.

 What facilities does the campus have?